Join us for a 3 Day Intermediate and Advanced Backcountry Ski Immersion Clinic

 This camp has no equal.
 Contact us for more details.

 We are not offering group camps this winter, however we can certainly customize a camp for your private group.
 We have a minimum of 2 participants in any camp.

 Dependent on the number of participants and your custom itinerary.
 Please call to discuss.

-Your first days starts at 8am sharp with a gear check and paper work.
+Your first day starts early with a gear check and paper work.
 After intros are done you will dive right into some of the basic of tour planning.
 Mobile and Laptop apps and techniques will be discussed.
 We will start with basics of way point planning and exporting to your phone.
-At 10 am the lifts at Snow King will start spinning.
 We will then head out on the hill for some warm up laps with your guide and may the technical learning commence.
 With just iPhone video and some indoor feedback sessions we work on improving your technical skiing abilities.
-Over lunch we will progress our mapping to a basic tour plan for the afternoon at Snow King.
-After lunch we head out at Snow King to verify our tour plan and spend a few more hours skiing and using video feedback to keep progressing our technical skiing capabilities.
-From 4-6 pm we will discuss the next day’s tour plan assignment and go over WX, FX, Terrain, escape plans, and other snow pack considerations that one would way into their tour plan for the next day.
+Over lunch we will progress our mapping to a basic tour plan for the afternoon.
+After lunch we head out to verify our tour plan and spend a few more hours skiing and using video feedback to keep progressing our technical skiing capabilities.
+We will also discuss the next day’s tour plan assignment and go over WX, FX, terrain, escape plans, and other snow pack considerations that one would consider in their tour plan for the next day.

 Building on day 2 is the focus.
 Having highlighted the skills you want to refine on day 3 you get more time to practice.